LorenJAnderson/bsuite-applications/writeup/post.md

 </div>

-### 4.4 Summary and Future Work
+### 4.3 Future Work
-Debugging surely saves development time and lessens frustration of the practitioner.
-Future research directions are two sides to the same coin - using *bsuite* and logging bugs from poor performance, and creating directed unit tests to squash bugs.
-(Anything else?).
-For testing purposes, perhaps create a suite of increasing benchmarks to determine where the difficulty is. (intermediate between completely diagnostic and complex benchmarks) - does that fit here?
-A catalogue of specific algorithms and hyperparameters would help with testing (discussed previously).
+The training time for a complete run of *bsuite* can take an hour on even the most basic algorithms.
+Considering that a few of the easiest *bsuite* environments could have shown poor performance in the above examples within mere minutes, one research avenue is to create a fast debugging system for reinforcement learning algorithms.
+In the spirit of *bsuite*, it should implement targeted experiments to provide actionable solutions for eliminating silent bugs.
+Such work would primarily act as a public good, but it could also help bridge the gap between RL theory and practice if it could embody the targeted nature of *bsuite*.

 ## 5. Model Improvement
 A natural milestone in the RL development cycle is getting an algorithm running bug-free with notable signs of learning.
 A common follow-up question to ask is "*How can I improve my model to yield better performance?*" The practitioner may consider choosing an entirely new model and repeating some of the above steps; usually, a more enticing option is directly improving the existing model by reusing its core structure and only making minor additions or modifications, an approach taken in the state-of-the-art RAINBOW DQN algorithm ([Hessel et al., 2018](https://ojs.aaai.org/index.php/AAAI/article/view/11796)).
 In this section, we discuss ideas regarding the improvement of pre-existing somewhat competent models.